NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### Using optimizing bundlers

-Developers do not usually ship their source code unchanged to the clients.
-Instead, they use bundling tools or frameworks that include such tools to transform the website source code and its dependencies (such as libraries and assets) into bundle files that are ultimately served to the clients.
+Developers typically do not ship their source code unchanged to clients.
+Instead, they use bundling tools or frameworks that include such tools to transform the website's source code and its dependencies (such as libraries and assets) into bundle files that are ultimately served to the clients.

-We have seen in [Bundling resources](#bundling-resources) how bundling reduces network overhead.
-In addition to that, bundling tools implement features that help reduce code size such as [Minification](#minification) and [Tree-Shaking](#tree-shaking).
+As we discussed in [Bundling resources](#bundling-resources), bundling reduces network overhead.
+Additionally, bundling tools implement features like [Minification](#minification) and [Tree-Shaking](#tree-shaking), which help reduce code size.

 #### Minification

-Text files such as HTML, CSS, JavaScript and SVG files contain elements that are useful for developers but not for the end users: White space formatting, comments and intuitive variables names.
+Text files such as HTML, CSS, JavaScript and SVG files contain elements that are useful for developers but not for end users: whitespace formatting, comments and intuitive variable names.
 [Minification](https://developer.mozilla.org/en-US/docs/Glossary/Minification) is the process of removing those elements.

-Here is an example source code:
+Here is an example of source code:

 ```js
 // This is a comment